NASA-PDS/registry/docs/source/connection-setup.rst

 .. image:: _static/images/aws_console_vpc.png

-If you need to change that in your AWS account, double check that all your applications still work.
+If you need to change that in your AWS account, double check that all your other applications still work.